-We need to know and understand our own individual working styles in order to excel and to also learn and grow, as we can then look within it to identify the strengths and gaps of that way of working.
+We need to know and understand our own individual working styles in order to excel and to also learn and grow.
+We can then look within it to identify the strengths and gaps of that way of working.

-In relation to myself, I’m clearly a sprinter at heart and I gladly accept that’s who I am.
-Through this acceptance I can now see my strengths in this style (high level energy), and can also clearly see my gaps (can run out of steam frequently), and because of this I’ve worked hard to develop a bit of the long-distance runner in me so that I can have the best of both worlds as much as possible in terms of high productivity levels and also being consistent in my work output.
+In relation to myself, I'm clearly a sprinter at heart and I gladly accept that's who I am.
+Through this acceptance I can now see my strengths in this style (high level energy), and can also clearly see my gaps (can run out of steam frequently).
+Due to this I've worked hard to develop the long-distance runner in me so I can have the best of both worlds as much as possible, in terms of high productivity levels and also being consistent in my work output.

-Furthermore, it’s also important to think of the work style of those around you, as this could potentially be the source of lots of disagreements or resentment when you are both or all approaching the same task but may have different styles, priorities, and timelines of how you are going to get it completed.
+Furthermore, it's also important to think of the work style of those around you.
+This could potentially be the source of lots of disagreements or resentment when you're all approaching the same task but each having different styles, priorities, and timelines of how you are going to get it completed.

 Questions To Ask Yourself...

-- What are the strengths of either approach?
+- What are the strengths of the different approaches?

 - What are the gaps?

-- If you’re a sprinter, what can you learn from a long distance runner?
+- If you're a sprinter, what can you learn from a long distance runner and the others?

-- If you’re a long distance runner, what can you learn from a sprinter?
+- If you're a long distance runner, what can you learn from a sprinter and the others?

-- What techniques do both use to either keep a sustained pace or find that surge of drive and energy?
+- What techniques can each use to either keep a sustained pace or find that surge of drive and energy?